AlarkaSanyal/SimpleJavaExamples/README.md

 **Concept**
 * Use either DFS/BFS traversal from starting node and break when ending node is found.

+### 2. MinimalTree
+Build a binary tree of minimal height from a sorted array.

+**Concept**
+* Start from the middle and use recursion to build the left and right node of the root node.

 ### Practice
 #### 1. GraphDFS
 Implementing DFS traversal using simple Node class.